Paul Moyer: Return to KNBC

+On April 1, 2009, KNBC's Colleen Williams announced, during the evening newscast, that Moyer had decided to retire after nearly 17 years at the station.
+Moyer's salary was estimated at more than $3 million a year of his time of retirement.
+In 1980 he was earning $250,000, and by 1993 it was cut to $1 million per annum.

+Other media work

 Moyer appeared as himself on the TV show The West Wing while doing an election-night stint for MSNBC.

+Personal life

+Moyer is married and has four children, Elise, Paul, Dylan and Kyle.
 His nephew, Micah Ohlman, had anchored the weekend newscasts at rival KABC and is now anchoring at KTLA.
 He was at one time designated the honorary mayor of West Los Angeles.

 Moyer is known as an avid car collector, particularly interested in Ferrari cars, Ford GTs, and other sports cars.
 He won the Toyota Pro/Celebrity Race in 1988.

-On April 30, 1992, he toured Los Angeles in a helicopter to observe damage from the Los Angeles riots.

-In April 2009, Moyer announced that he would be retiring from KNBC where he had been a fixture for over 30 years.
+In 2011 he sold the family home worth $9.5 million to buy a more modest retirement home in Los Angeles.

 In popular culture

 The morning duo Kevin and Bean on KROQ-FM made fun of Moyer on a regular basis for his presentation style and alleged behind-the-scenes temper.
-An audio tape from the early 1990s features Moyer verbally berating Ann Martin when they anchored together just seconds before the newscast began over an argument of who was going to read the first segment.
+An audio tape from 1990 featured Moyer verbally berating Ann Martin when they anchored together just seconds before the 11 p.m. newscast began over an argument of who was going to read the first segment.
 The audio tape references Moyer bad-mouthing rival anchor Harold Greene while accusing Martin of drinking before the newscast.
 Moyer suggests the two should take up their issues with Roger Bell, KABC-TV's News Director.

-In 1994, Moyer had a short-lived stint as Bill Cosby's replacement as the face of Jell-O pudding snacks.